Aerospike (database)

-Aerospike Database is a flash memory and in-memory open source distributed key value NoSQL database management system, marketed by the company also named Aerospike.
+Aerospike Database is a real-time, high performance NoSQL database.
+Designed for applications that cannot experience any downtime and require high read & write throughput.
+Aerospike is optimized to run on NVMe SSDs capable of efficiently storing large datasets (Gigabytes to Petabytes).
+Aerospike can also be deployed as a fully in-memory cache database.
+Aerospike offers Key-Value, JSON Document, Graph data, and Vector Search models.
+Aerospike is an open source distributed NoSQL database management system, marketed by the company also named Aerospike.

 History

 Aerospike was first known as Citrusleaf.
 In August 2012, the company - which had been providing its database since 2010 - rebranded both the company and software name to Aerospike.
 The name "Aerospike" is derived from the aerospike engine, a type of rocket nozzle that is able to maintain its output efficiency over a large range of altitudes, and is intended to refer to the software's ability to scale up.
 In 2012, Aerospike acquired AlchemyDB, and integrated the two databases' functions, including the addition of a relational data management system.
 On June 24, 2014, Aerospike was opensourced under the AGPL 3.0 license for the Aerospike database server and the Apache License Version 2.0 for its Aerospike client software development kit.